What's the difference between a therapist vs psychologist vs psychiatrist? What are the pros and cons?

 - Find a professional who specializes in anxiety.
 This means they have studied anxiety for many years and have kept up on the latest scientific research.

 - If you work with a coach, start by looking for reputable coaching certifications.
-Reputable credentials include the Board Certified Coach (BCC) and International Coach Federation (ACC, PCC, MCC).
+Reputable credentials include, but are not limited to, Board Certified Coach (BCC) and International Coach Federation (ACC, PCC, MCC).